-Yassmin Abdel-Magied is a diaspora writer, broadcaster, and award-winning social advocate.
-Her powerful TED talk, “What Does My Headscarf Mean to You” has more than 2.5 million views and was selected as one of TED’s top 10 ideas.
-With a unique ability to make complex ideas accessible to all, Abdel-Magied is an internationally renowned speaker on unconscious bias and transformative leadership on a mission to make diversity the norm across the world.
+Yassmin Abdel-Magied is a Sudanese diaspora writer, broadcaster, and award-winning social advocate.
+Her powerful TED talk, “What Does My Headscarf Mean to You” has more than 3 million views and was selected as one of TED’s top 10 ideas.
+With a unique ability to make complex ideas accessible to all, Abdel-Magied is an internationally renowned speaker on unconscious bias and transformative leadership who advocates for a safer, fairer world for all.

 With over a decade of governance experience across sectors, Abdel-Magied’s work is informed by both theory and experience.
 She founded Youth Without Borders at the age of 16, leading it for nine years before founding Mumtaza, which focuses on serving and empowering women of colour.
 She is also a former mechanical engineer and one of the few female engineers who worked on oil and gas rigs around Australia.